2021 Scandinavian Festival Heritage Conference

 Location: auditorium of the Snow College Huntsman Library, 150 E. College Ave.

 The Scandinavian Festival Heritage Conference gives participants an opportunity to learn about Scandinavian, pioneer, and historical influences in Ephraim and the Sanpete Valley.
 The presentations are particularly interesting for those with Scandinavian or other pioneer ancestors.

-This year the conference features presentations focusing on the Ephraim Co-Op and Relief Society Granary, two of the most significant historical buildings in Ephraim.
-Learning about the history of the people, purpose, events, and restoration of these buildings is a great way to kick of the beginning of our festival!
+This year the conference features two presentations that focus on the voices, images, and history of the people and places of Ephraim and the Sanpete Valley.
+This is a great way to kick off the beginning of our festival!

 Please See our Conference Schedule page for more details on these presentations

 Please see our “About Conference Speakers” page for more biographical details on our speakers